Arisean/workflow-kit/README.md

 ```
 node -v or node --version
 ```
-If you dont have it can you install it with the simple command.
+If you don't have it can you install it with the simple command.

 ```
 brew install node